kmugrage/2016-GoCD-workshop/README.md

 # 2016-GoCD-workshop

-Use this to create and run a Virtualbox to be used for the GoCD Workshop.
+Use this to create and run a GoCD server to be used for the GoCD Workshop.

 ## Using Digital Ocean (recommended to avoid local machine issues and bandwidth issues)